 What happens if you break copyright law by infringing someone else’s copyright?

 If you infringe someone else’s copyright, you should take steps to immediately stop infringing that copyright.
+Typically, you will be notified in a copyright infringement letter that another person or business believes you have infringed.

 Whilst this may resolve the matter, the person may decide to pursue legal action to recover losses they’ve suffered by your infringing activity.
 If this is the case, it’s extremely important to seek legal advice to assist you through the legal dispute.